Can States Fill the Gap if the Federal Government Overturns Preexisting-Condition Protections?

 States Are Stepping Up, but Power to Fully Protect Consumers Is Limited

-In a previous post, we found that at least four states (Colorado, Massachusetts, New York, and Virginia) had laws that would preserve key ACA preexisting-condition protections if the federal law is overturned.
-Since that time, seven more states (Connecticut, Hawaii, Indiana, Maine, Maryland,1 New Mexico, and Washington) have acted to preserve the ACA’s protections for their residents.
+In a previous post, we found that at least four states (Colorado, Massachusetts, New York, and Virginia) had laws that would preserve key ACA preexisting condition protections if the federal law is overturned.
+Now, the lawsuit is prompting other states to do the same.
+Since February 2018 when the suit was filed, 13 states (Connecticut, Delaware, Florida, Hawaii, Indiana, Louisiana, Maine, Nevada, New Hampshire, New Mexico, Oregon, Vermont, and Washington) have acted to preserve the ACA’s protections for their residents.

 These bills take different approaches.
-Maine, New Mexico, and Washington passed comprehensive bills that would preserve all the protections listed above.
-The Connecticut, Hawaii, and Indiana laws are more narrowly focused.
-Hawaii and Indiana prohibit insurers from imposing preexisting condition exclusions; Connecticut aligns its benefit standards with the ACA.
+Maine, New Mexico, and Washington passed comprehensive bills that would preserve all the ACA protections listed above.
+The laws in Florida, Hawaii, Indiana, and Nevada are more narrowly focused.
+All four prohibit insurers from imposing preexisting-condition exclusions, though Florida’s protection only goes into effect if a federal law expressly repeals the ACA or the U.S. Supreme Court invalidates the law.
 Maryland took a different approach, creating a workgroup to recommend ways to protect residents if the ACA is struck down.
-The governors of New Jersey and Rhode Island have issued executive orders directing their state agencies to uphold the ACA’s principles, by guarding against discrimination based on preexisting conditions and strengthening consumer protections to ensure access to affordable coverage.
+North Dakota is studying the feasibility of enacting guaranteed issue and preexisting condition protections.
+The governors of New Jersey, Rhode Island, and Wisconsin have issued executive orders directing their state agencies to uphold the ACA’s principles, by guarding against discrimination based on preexisting conditions and strengthening consumer protections to ensure access to affordable coverage.

-The Fifth Circuit Court of Appeals is expected to hear arguments in Texas v.
-Azar in July.
-Whatever that court decides, the losing party is likely to ask the Supreme Court to hear the case, and a ruling could come as soon as June 2020.
-With the future of the ACA hanging in the balance, at least 14 other states are considering legislation codifying some of the federal consumer protections during their 2019 sessions.
+The Fifth Circuit Court of Appeals could render a decision at any time.
+Whatever that court decides, the losing party is likely to ask the Supreme Court to hear the case, and a ruling could come as soon as June 2020 or it could be delayed until 2021, extending the uncertainty facing the individual market.
+With the future of the ACA hanging in the balance, some states are trying to include federal consumer protections in state law, but none can fully blunt the widespread and severe consequences of the courts invalidating the entire ACA.